bdkiran/Siphon/README.md

-#Siphon
+# Siphon
-Siphon is a tool that is built on top of Unicourts API.
-It's function is to retrieve judgments and judgment details and then store them in a new local DB.
+Siphon is a python tool that is built on top of Unicourts API.
+It's function is to retrieve judgments and judgment details.